rohme-ai/rohme-ai.github.io/README.md

 # Rohme.ai
-Rhythmic Opera for Harmonious Maintenance and Exploration
+Rhythmic Orchestrators for Harmonious Maintenance and Exploration